 Really, there’s very little point in using Squarespace for dropshipping.

-Squarespace and Shopify are pretty evenly matched on a lot of their selling tools.
+Both Shopify or Squarespace are pretty evenly matched on a lot of their selling tools.
 However, Shopify’s apps allow you to extend the platform far beyond anything Squarespace can offer.

 Where Squarespace keeps up are in essential store functions.
 These include coupons and gift cards, which work pretty much the same between the two eCommerce solutions.
 In addition, the abandoned cart recovery is similar, with each platform allowing you to define just one email that gets sent out to customers.